handal-img

 Tuesday, 02 July 2024

-How to Disable EAS Tags and Labels
+How to Disable EAS Tags and Labels?

-What is EAS Tags?
+What are EAS Tags?

 EAS (Electronic Article Surveillance) tags are nifty security devices used in retail stores to ward off theft.
-These tags come in various forms hard plastic tags, labels, or stickers.
+These tags come in various forms like hard plastic tags, labels, or stickers.
 If someone attempts to leave the store with an active EAS tag still attached, an alarm will sound, alerting the store staff to the potential theft.
 It's a smart way to keep merchandise secure and ensure a safe shopping environment.

-3 Types of EAS Tags
+Understanding 3 Types of EAS Tags

 • Pin Tags: Commonly used on clothing, these are secured through the fabric with a pin.